 Plan Long Term For Your Data And Productivity Platform

 For many companies, their previous investments are now about to become expensive headaches.
 For them, legacy IT is a big drain on resources.
 About three-quarters of the estimated $35 trillion spent on tech since 2010 has gone toward operating and maintaining existing systems.
 At least $2.5 trillion has been spent on trying to replace legacy IT systems, of which some $720 billion was wasted on failed replacement efforts.

-This is one of the main reasons the Vontainment team loves open source options.
-Not only are they free, customizable, and secure but they also have a longentivity maynt commercial products don’t.
-When development on one branch of a popular open source project dies, a new fully compatible branch is born.
+This is one of the main reasons the Vontainment team loves open-source options.
+Not only are they free, customizable, and secure but they also have a longevity many commercial products don’t.
+When development on one branch of a popular open-source project dies, a new fully compatible branch is born.

-With an open source productivity platform comes security that it will last.
+With an open-source productivity platform comes the security that will last.
 This cuts down on the major costs of privately securing legacy platforms or the time and headache of transferring systems.

 Version 20 Is Better Then Ever